WellthCare

-The short answer is no-traditional employer-sponsored health benefits do not typically include coverage for long-term care services.
-This is one of the most persistent and costly gaps in the U.S. benefits landscape.
-Most employees assume that if they have major medical insurance-whether through a fully insured plan or a self-funded arrangement-long-term care (like nursing home stays, home health aides, or assisted living) will be covered.
+The short answer is no — traditional employer-sponsored health benefits do not typically include coverage for long-term care services.
+It's one of the most persistent — and expensive — gaps in the U.S. benefits landscape.
+Most employees assume that if they have major medical insurance — whether through a fully insured plan or a self-funded arrangement, long-term care (like nursing home stays, home health aides, or assisted living) will be covered.
 That assumption is almost always wrong.

 What Most Group Health Plans Actually Cover

-Standard group health plans-including PPOs, HMOs, and self-funded plans administered by TPAs-are designed to cover medically necessary acute care, preventive services, and prescription drugs.
+Standard group health plans — including PPOs, HMOs, and self-funded plans administered by TPAs — are designed to cover medically necessary acute care, preventive services, and prescription drugs.
 They do not cover "custodial care" or the ongoing support activities of daily living (bathing, dressing, eating, toileting).
-Here's a quick breakdown:
+Let's break it down quickly:

 Medicare and Long-Term Care: A Common Misunderstanding

 Many employees also mistakenly believe Medicare (or Medicare Advantage) will cover long-term care.
 Original Medicare pays only for short-term skilled nursing facility care following a hospital stay (up to 100 days with conditions) and limited home health services when medically necessary.
 It does not cover the ongoing custodial care that most people need.
-Similarly, Medicare Advantage plans often advertise "extras," but these rarely include meaningful long-term care benefits.
+Medicare Advantage plans often tout "extras," but meaningful long-term care coverage is almost never one of them.

 What About Medicaid?

-Medicaid is the primary payer for long-term care in the U.S., but it is a means-tested program.
+Medicaid is the main payer for long-term care in the U.S. But you have to be destitute to qualify — it's a means-tested program.
 Employees must essentially "spend down" their assets to qualify.
-This creates a huge gap for middle-income workers who have saved for retirement but lack long-term care insurance.
-Medicaid planning is a topic for financial advisors, not HR benefits enrollment.
+That leaves middle-income workers who saved for retirement but never bought LTC insurance in a tough spot.
+Medicaid planning?
+That's a conversation for a financial advisor, not an open enrollment meeting.

 Why This Matters for Employers and Benefits Designers

-This gap has major implications for the health and wealth of employees-which is directly relevant to the "Health-to-Wealth" concept.
+This gap hits employees' health and wallets hard — exactly the kind of risk the "Health-to-Wealth" approach aims to address.
 When employees or their family members need long-term care, they face financially devastating out-of-pocket costs.
 This stress impacts workplace productivity, retention, and even retirement readiness.
-Consider:
+Consider these numbers:

 Options for Bridging the Gap